 5.30 Grievance procedures have been used in the Service for over ten years, and the Home Office's 2004 FAW guidance is comprehensive and is supported by a wealth of corporate knowledge and experience in dealing with grievance issues. - 5.31 For grievance procedures to be effective and for forces to be able to demonstrate 'good' performance in this area, staff will need to have confidence in the procedures.
-To maintain confidence and thus a good performance forces will need to be able to demonstrate that grievances are dealt with fairly, without apportioning blame.
-Forces will also need to be able to show that grievances are dealt with quickly and confidentially (where possible), and this will usually mean at the lowest managerial level.
+To maintain confidence and thus a good performance forces will need to be able to demonstrate that

-44 ACAS code of practice, Discipline and Grievance Procedures, page 23, paragraphs 63-68.
+ACAS code of practice, Discipline and Grievance Procedures, page 23, paragraphs 63-68.

-46 The statutory dismissal, discipline and grievance procedures are set out in the Employment Act 2002.
+&lt;sup>46 The statutory dismissal, discipline and grievance procedures are set out in the Employment Act 2002.
 However, this law does not affect police officers as they are not considered employees under the Act.